Fairfax County surrounds the cities of Arlington and Alexandria in the Commonwealth of Virginia, and sits just outside Washington D.C.

 Due to this strategic geographical location, the county is home to more than 975,000 total commuters, nearly 30% of which travel to one of the three cities mentioned above.

 Such commuter-friendly markets often become a hotbed for commercial real estate professionals including investors, brokers, roofers, and anyone else looking to do business with property owners.

 In this article, we will discuss how anyone can unlock more commercial real estate business using Fairfax County property search by owner, address, sales history, and much more.

 Fairfax County Property Search

-Unsurprisingly, Amazon’s HQ2 announcement sparked even more interest in Fairfax County commercial real estate, particularly among investors.
+Unsurprisingly, the arrival of Amazon’s HQ2 in Arlington’s Crystal City neighborhood sparked even more interest in the Fairfax County commercial real estate market, particularly among investors.

-With that, more CRE professionals are digging into the market more than ever before, looking for properties and owners to unlock new business opportunities.
+Today, CRE professionals are digging into the market more than ever before, looking for properties and owners to unlock new business opportunities.

 About Fairfax County Public Property Records

-As we’ll highlight below, some Fairfax County property records are easier to track down than others.
+Before we begin, it is worth noting that some Fairfax County property records are easier to track down than others.